flowerinthenight/rmq/README.md

 # Overview

-A simple wrapper to [streadway/amqp](https://github.com/streadway/amqp) for RabbitMQ with support for reconnection.
+A simple wrapper to [streadway/amqp](https://github.com/streadway/amqp) for RabbitMQ with support for auto reconnections.

 # License